 IRONMAN NEW ZEALAND 2020 RACE REPORT

-The morning dawned with no wind, and with the 70.3 race taking our 7am kick-off time, the extra hours sleep was welcomed by myself as well as my support crew.
-A quick stop at transition to drop off my helmet, bike computer, and sort the first part of my nutrition and hydration needs, I set off for the lake front for karakia with the Ironmaori crew.
+The morning dawned with no wind, and with the 70.3 race taking our 7 am kick-off time, the extra hours of sleep were welcomed by myself as well as my support crew.
+After a quick stop at the transition to dropping off my helmet, and bike computer, and sorting the first part of my nutrition and hydration needs, I set off for the lakefront for karakia with the Ironmaori crew.

-Once down on the lake front it was clear to see, that what ever light winds there were, it had caused a bit of a ripple on the lake surface.
-It was not a significant chop, but it was at this time I was grateful I had completed a recon swim on the Thursday with a couple of friends in very similar conditions.
+Once down on the lakefront, it was clear to see, that whatever light winds there were, it had caused a bit of a ripple on the lake’s surface.
+It was not a significant chop, but it was at this time I was grateful I had completed a recon swim on Thursday with a couple of friends in very similar conditions.
 After goodbyes to my support crew, I entered the lake to warm up, (yes the temperature of the lake was warmer than standing in the yacht club car park) and acclimatise.

 I set myself up a little closer to the shore, as the areas around the marker buoys seemed a lot more congested.

-I enjoyed the new layout of the bike course, the ride out of town is now a more gradual climb, and the new loop at Vaile Road, Broadlands, just breaks up that monotony enough to keep you stimulated and engaged, not to mention the road surface through there is fantastic.
-Reporoa came and went with no drama at all, and at this stage of the day, wind was not an issue at all.
-Heart break hill knocked off, I enjoyed the descent back in to Taupo, and soaked up the energy of the crowds on Lake Terrace, and threw an appreciative wave to my wife and kids and the round two battle with Broadlands Road commenced.
+I enjoyed the new layout of the bike course, the ride out of town is now a more gradual climb, and the new loop at Vaile Road, Broadlands, just breaks up that monotony enough to keep you stimulated and engaged, not to mention the road surface through it is fantastic.
+Reporoa came and went with no drama at all, and at this stage of the day, the wind was not an issue at all.
+Heartbreak hill knocked off, I enjoyed the descent back into Taupo and soaked up the energy of the crowds on Lake Terrace, and threw an appreciative wave to my wife and kids and the round two battle with Broadlands Road commenced.